“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Tilt-in-space Wheelchairs

-These allow the user to tilt the seat and backrest for pressure relief or other therapeutic purposes.
+These allow users to tilt the seat and backrest for pressure relief or other therapeutic purposes.

 Hybrid Wheelchairs

-These are a combination of manual and electric wheelchairs, allowing the user to switch between manual and electric modes as needed.
+These are a combination of manual and electric wheelchairs, allowing users to switch between manual and electric modes as needed.

 What to Think About When Choosing a Wheelchair

-Type of wheelchair: There are manual, electric, and hybrid (manual-electric) wheelchairs to choose from.
-Consider the user’s physical abilities, lifestyle, and budget when choosing the type of wheelchair.
+Type of wheelchair: Manual, electric, and hybrid (manual-electric) wheelchairs are available.
+When choosing a wheelchair, consider the user’s physical abilities, lifestyle, and budget.

-Size and weight: Choose a wheelchair that is the right size and weight capacity for the user.
-The user’s weight, height, and body shape should be taken into account to ensure proper fit and support.
+Size and weight: Choose a wheelchair with the right size and weight capacity for the user.
+The user’s weight, height, and body shape should be considered to ensure proper fit and support.

 Seat and backrest: The seat and backrest should provide adequate support and comfort for the user.
 The material and cushioning of the seat and backrest should also be considered for pressure relief and skin protection.